callme-pantera/CSL-Prototype/troubleshooting/TS-proxmox-laptop-issue.md

 Unfortunately, it didn’t work again.
 I realized I had a much bigger problem: ***damage to the eMMC*** itself.
 In an attempt to fix my laptop, I disassembled it and found that the cost of repair wasn’t worth it.

 ## Conclusion
-In short, the issue was that the BIOS boot order didn’t list anything besides the flash drive.
-It didn’t even recognize the hard drive, which indicated a hardware issue.
-Upon disassembling, I found that pretty much everything was loose or worn out — understandable since I hadn’t taken care of it for ages, especially during my school days.<br><br>
+In short, the BIOS boot order showed only the flash drive and didn’t recognize the hard drive, pointing to a hardware issue.
+After disassembling the device, I found most components were loose or worn out—which makes sense, given the lack of care during my school years.
+On top of that, Proxmox doesn’t support eMMC storage, so even if it hadn’t been damaged, it still wouldn’t have worked.<br><br>

 Unfortunately, I have to halt this project until further notice, as I don’t have a spare laptop or computer.
 If I can’t find one soon, I’ll either buy one or resort to using VMs, which I’d prefer not to do for my Cyberlab.
-I want to run it on physical hardware, not fully virtualized—because, why not?
+I want to run it on physical hardware, not fully virtualized—because, why not?<br><br>

+***Update:***
+*My teacher gifted me an old Supermicro 'server' with 2 TB of storage.
+I can’t express how grateful I am—truly one of the best teachers I’ve ever had fr fr.*

 <br>